michaeljoe-webdev/dental-online-system/README.md

 ### System Architecture

-Our system architecture is divided into several key components:
+The system architecture is divided into several key components:

 **Database Table Schema**

 > ![Database Table Schema](https://raw.githubusercontent.com/michaeljoe-webdev/dental-online-system/main/wiki/Table_Schema.png)

-The database schema outlines the structure of our database, including the relationships between tables and the types of data stored.
+The database schema outlines the structure of our database tables, including the types of data stored in each table, the columns, and their data types.
+It helps in understanding how data is organized within individual tables.

 **Entity Relationship**

 > ![Entity Relationship](https://raw.githubusercontent.com/michaeljoe-webdev/dental-online-system/main/wiki/Entity_Relationship.png)

-The database schema outlines the structure of our database, including the relationships between tables and the types of data stored.
+The entity relationship diagram (ERD) shows the relationships between different entities (tables) in our database.
+It highlights how tables are interconnected through primary and foreign keys, and it helps in understanding the overall structure and flow of data across the database.

 **Interface Flow**